BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/08_2_Understanding_the_PSBT.md

 # 8.2: Understanding the PSBT Process

 Partially Signed Bitcoin Transactions (PSBTs) are the newest way to vary the creation of basic Bitcoin transactions.
 We used them in the last section to spend a multisig, but they have a number of other use cases.
-Before we dive into those in the next section, we're first going to review many of the basics of PSBTs that we glossed past in the previous section.
+Before we dive into those in the next section, we're first going to review many of the basics of PSBTs that we glossed past in the previous section: the roles and the process, including a few new `bitcoin-cli` commands.

 ## Understand the PSBT: The Rest of the Story

-Multisignatures were great for the very specific case of jointly holding funds and setting rules for whom among the joint signers could authenticate the use of those funds.
-There are many use cases, such as: a spousal joint bank account (a 1-of-2 signature); a fiduciary requirement for dual control (a 2-of-2 signature); and an escrow (a 2-of-3 signature).
+Multisignatures are great for the very specific situation of jointly holding funds and setting rules for whom among the joint signers can authenticate the use of those funds.
+There are many use cases, such as: a spousal joint bank account (a 1-of-2 multisig); a fiduciary requirement for dual control (a 2-of-2 multisig); and an escrow (a 2-of-3 multisig).

-PSBTs may initially look sort of the same as multi-sigs because they have a single overlapping bit of functionality: the ability to jointly sign a transaction.
+PSBTs may initially look sort of the same as multisigs because they have a single overlapping bit of functionality: the ability to jointly sign a transaction.
 However, they were created for a totally different use case.
 PSBTs recognize the need for multiple programs to jointly create a transaction for a number of different reasons, and they provide a regularized format for doing so.
 They're especially useful for use cases involving hardware wallets (for which, see [§8.4](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/08_4_Integrating_with_Hardware_Wallets.md)), which are protected from full access to the internet and so tend to have minimal transaction history.

 In general, PSBTs provide a number of functional elements that improve the use case of collaborative transaction creation:

 1. They provide a _standard_ for collaboratively creating transactions, whereas previous methodologies (including the multisig one from the previous chapter) were implementation dependent.
 2. They support a _wider variety of use cases_, including simple joint funding.
 3. They support _hardware wallets_ and other cases where a node may not have full transaction history.
-4. They optionally allow for the combination of _non-serialized transactions_, not requiring an ever-bigger hex code to be passed from user to user.
+4. They optionally allow for the combination of _non-serialized transactions_ rather than requiring an ever-bigger hex code to be passed from user to user.

 PSBTs do their work by supplementing normal transaction information with a set of inputs and outputs, each of which defines everything you need to know about those UTXOs, so that even an airgapped wallet can make an informed decision about signatures.
 Thus, an input lists out the amount of money in a UTXO and what needs to be done to spend it, while an output does the same for the UTXOs it's creating.

 > :book: ***What is a PSBT?*** As the name suggests, a PSBT is a transaction that has not been fully signed.
 That's important, because once a transaction is signed, its content is locked in.
 [BIP174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki) defined an abstracted methodology for putting PSBTs together that describes and standardizes roles in their collaborative creation.
 A *Creator* proposes a transaction; one or more *Updaters* supplement it; and one or more *Signers* authenticate it; before a *Finalizer* completes it; and an *Extracter* turns it into a transaction for the Bitcoin network.
 There may also be a *Combiner* who merges parallel PSBTs from different users.

-This section will expand on the use of the standard PSBT roles (Creator, Updater, Signer, Finalizer, Extractor) and the various RPC roles that can be used to work with PSBT. [§8.3](08_3_Using_a_Partially_Signed_Bitcoin_Transaction.md) and [§8.4](08_4_Integrating_with_Hardware_Wallets.md) will then demonstrate some real-life examples of using PSBTs for a variety of purposes.
+This section will expand on the use of the standard PSBT roles (Creator, Updater, Signer, Finalizer, Extractor) and the various RPC functions that can be used to work with PSBTs. [§8.3](08_3_Using_a_Partially_Signed_Bitcoin_Transaction.md) and [§8.4](08_4_Integrating_with_Hardware_Wallets.md) will then demonstrate some real-life examples of using PSBTs for a variety of purposes.

 ## Review the Hand Creation Process

-Our multsig example in the previous section demonstrated a fairly simple paradigm outlined here:
+Our multsig example in the previous section demonstrated a fairly simple process outlined here:

 ![](images/psbt-roles-for-cli-1.png)